Floorp-Projects/Floorp/xpcom/docs/refptr.rst

 (though it is unclear if it still does).
 Since ``nsCOMPtr`` stores the pointer as ``nsISupports*``, it must be possible to unambiguously cast from ``T*`` to ``nsISupports**``.
-Many concrete classes inherit from more than once XPCOM interface, meaning that they cannot be used with ``nsCOMPtr``, which leads to the suggestion to use ``RefPtr`` for these classes.
+Many concrete classes inherit from more than one XPCOM interface, meaning that they cannot be used with ``nsCOMPtr``, which leads to the suggestion to use ``RefPtr`` for these classes.

 ``nsCOMPtr<T>`` also requires that the target type ``T`` be a valid target